rssalessio/torch-rl-learnable-environment/README.md

 In addition to that, make sure to define the `observation_space` and `action_space` variables in the constructor.

+Optionally, you can decide to set `_reward_fn` to `None` in case it is not possible to compute the reward (e.g., like in the Hopper environment where the reward function depends on some hidden variable).

 Check the example in `learnable_environment/environments/classic_control/cartpole.py` for more details.

 ## How to add new ensembles or transition function models